 5. Is your company independent of programs, schools & all treatment facilities?

-This goes for transport companies, interventionists, programs, consultants, if there is a dual relationship, it must be disclosed before the professional relationship has been established.
+This goes for transport companies, interventionists, programs, and independent education consultants, if there is a dual relationship, it must be disclosed before the professional relationship has been established.
 ALWAYS ASK.

 6. What are the policies regarding physical restraints and mechanical restraints?

-7. What is the company's policies regarding training of the transport staff?
+7. What is the company's policies regarding the training of the transport staff?